 The Principal Officer and their staff are the point of contact for complainants.
 They facilitate communication between a complainant and the Council.

-Michael Manthorpe PSM commenced his position as the Council’s Principal Officer on 7 December 2017.
+Michael Manthorpe PSM started his position as the Council’s Principal Officer on 7 December 2017.

 Michael is the Commonwealth Ombudsman and the ACT Ombudsman.
-Michael undertakes this role as one of his functions as the Commonwealth and ACT Ombudsman, a position he has occupied since May 2017.
-Prior to that, Michael was a career Australian Public Servant (APS), who served 33 years in various APS agencies, most recently as a Deputy Secretary at the then Departments of Immigration and Border Protection, Education, Employment and Workplace Relations.
+Michael undertakes this role as one of his functions as the Commonwealth and ACT Ombudsman – a position he has occupied since May 2017.
+Before that, Michael was a career Australian Public Servant, who served 33 years in various Australian Government agencies, most recently as a Deputy Secretary at the then Department of Immigration and Border Protection, and the Department of Education, Employment and Workplace Relations.

-Louise Macleod assists the Principal Officer to support the Council.
+Louise Macleod has assisted the Principal Officer to support the Council since December 2019.

-Louise joined the Office of the Commonwealth Ombudsman (the Office) in July 2016.
-Her public service career spans over 16 years in various leadership roles, conducting investigations, compliance monitoring and dispute resolution in government agencies including the Department of the Prime Minister and Cabinet, the Administrative Appeals Tribunal, the Australian Competition and Consumer Commission, the Energy and Water Ombudsman Victoria, the Queensland Justice and Attorney-General’s Dispute Resolution Centres and the Family Court of Australia.
-Prior to this, Louise spent seven years as an officer in the Australian Army and served on operations in East Timor.
+Louise joined the Office of the Commonwealth Ombudsman in July 2016.
+Her public service career spans more than 17 years in various leadership roles conducting investigations, compliance monitoring, and dispute resolution in government agencies including the Department of the Prime Minister and Cabinet, the Administrative Appeals Tribunal, the Australian Competition and Consumer Commission, the Energy and Water Ombudsman (Victoria) Limited, the Queensland Department of Justice and Attorney‑General's Dispute Resolution Centres, and the Family Court of Australia.
+Before this, Louise spent 7 years as an officer in the Australian Army and served on operations in East Timor.

 Louise is a mediator and is admitted as a solicitor in the ACT.

-Suseela assists the Principal Officer to support the Council between February 2020 to May 2021.
+Suseela Durvasula assisted the Principal Officer to support the Council between February 2020 to May 2021.

-Suseela joined the Office in October 2015 and has worked in a range of investigation, strategy, program delivery and management roles.
+Suseela joined the Office of the Commonwealth Ombudsman in October 2015 and has worked in a range of investigation, strategy, program delivery and management roles.
 She was previously a member of the Migration and Refugee Review Tribunals and the Social Security Appeals Tribunal.
-She has had over 20 years’ experience in the public service in policy and legal roles, with a particular focus on administrative law.
+She has more than 20 years’ experience in the public service in policy and legal roles, with a particular focus on administrative law.
 Suseela is admitted as a solicitor in NSW and Victoria.